panva/node-oidc-provider/docs/keystores.md

 **Notice: Follow the best practices for distributing private keying material and secrets!**

-oidc-provider uses the brilliant [node-jose][node-jose-library] for everything JW(S|E|K) related. oidc-provider expects to either receive a a jose.JWK.KeyStore object or a JWKS formatted javascript object with the private keys during `#initialize()` call.
+oidc-provider uses the brilliant [node-jose][node-jose-library] for everything JW(S|E|K) related. oidc-provider expects to either receive a jose.JWK.KeyStore object or a JWKS formatted javascript object with the private keys during `#initialize()` call.

 **Table of Contents**